nkashaev/Replication_SRPwME/README.md

 Programs generating the output when there is price misperception (Section 8).

--   `2App_pm_900.jl` â the code generates the value of the test statistic for the model with price misperception.
+-   `2App_pm_900.jl`  -- the code generates the value of the test statistic for the model with price misperception.
 These results are used in the main text of Section 7.2.

 **Machine/Execution time:** Cluster / 12h.